-Our furniture is made to order and can be customized according to size, material, and finish.
+Pacama furniture is made to order in our studio in Upstate New York, and can be customized according to size, material, and finish.
 Our standard top-coat protection is a durable and modern matte finish, which is voc-free and made from natural oils and wax.
-While we can work with almost any wood, our most commonly used are White Oak (natural, oxidized, or bleached), Black Walnut (natural or oxidized / clear or rustic), Cherry (natural or oxidized), Maple (natural or bleached), Ambrosia Maple (natural, bleached, or oxidized).
+We work primarily with wood native to the region, White Oak (natural, oxidized, or bleached), Black Walnut (natural or oxidized / clear or rustic), Cherry (natural or oxidized), Maple (natural or bleached), Ambrosia Maple (natural, bleached, or oxidized).

 For orders and inquiries contact:

 Cedric Martin - firstname.lastname@example.org - 845.750.5159

 About the designer:

 Cedric Martin was born and raised in Lancaster County, PA where his Mennonite heritage instilled a reverence for tradition and simplicity.
 He learned fine woodworking and built his first pieces of furniture while in high school.
 After graduating from college, Cedric returned to working with wood in his mid-twenties by carving utensils and building furniture for a cafe he was running in Brooklyn, NY.
 Then while working as a creative arts therapist in Harlem, he took leave to study at both The Center for Furniture Craftsmanship in Maine and the North Bennett Street School in Boston, before going to work for a high-end cabinet shop for two years.
 During this time Cedric consistently worked on honing his own design skills and methods of production, creating countless prototypes and one-offs until a unique aesthetic began to emerge.
 The result is a furniture collection born from organic creative growth and fostered by hands-on experimentation.